dhull33/FreeMyMaps/README.md

 5. Accounts

    - Can create an account with a unique username

+6. Download

+   - As a png image
+   - GeoJSON data

 ## Features Soon to Be Added

 1. Distance and Area estimation

    - Distance Units:
      - centimeters, meters, kilometers, inches, feet, miles
    - Area Units
      - centimeters^2, meters^2, kilometers^2, inches^2, feet^2, miles^2, acres

 2. Editing
    - Erase anything that has been added to the map
    - Change line and fill colors